VertexExE/Retcheck/README.md

 	{
 		/* Check for the return check with the sig:
 		72 ??
 A1 ?? ?? ?? ??
 8B
-		if the sig matches replace the the jb with a jmp.
+		If the sig matches replace the the jb with a jmp.
 		*/
 		if (pos[0] == 0x72 && pos[2] == 0xA1 && pos[7] == 0x8B) {
 			*(BYTE*)pos = 0xEB;